Find synonyms Find exact match

 Once the severity of the patient's pulmonary hypertension has been determined, primary therapy can be considered.

-PRIMARY THERAPY — Primary therapy refers to treatment that is directed at the underlying cause of the PH.
+PRIMARY THERAPY FOR PH — Primary therapy refers to treatment that is directed at the underlying cause of the PH.
 It is warranted in nearly all patients with PH.
 The disease severity should be reassessed following primary therapy, in order to determine whether advanced therapy is indicated.

-Group 1 PAH — Patients with group 1 pulmonary arterial hypertension (PAH) have idiopathic pulmonary arterial hypertension (IPAH, formerly called primary pulmonary hypertension), hereditary PAH, or PAH due to diseases that localize to small pulmonary arterioles, such as connective tissue diseases, HIV infection, portal hypertension, congenital heart disease, schistosomiasis, chronic hemolytic anemia, and drug use (table 1).
+Group 1 PAH — Patients with group 1 pulmonary arterial hypertension (PAH) have idiopathic pulmonary arterial hypertension (IPAH, formerly called primary pulmonary hypertension), hereditary PAH, or PAH due to diseases that localize to small pulmonary arterioles, such as connective tissue diseases, HIV infection, portal hypertension, congenital heart disease, schistosomiasis, and drug use (table 1).
 (See "Overview of pulmonary hypertension in adults", section on 'Classification'.)

 There are no effective primary therapies for most types of group 1 PAH.
 As a result, advanced therapy is often needed.
 (See 'Advanced therapy' below.)